Chinese, Japanese and Korean

 While the number of encodable ideographs has proven far greater than Unicode had originally anticipated, the standard is in no danger

-it would take nearly two hundred years to fill up the available space in Unicode with ideographs.
+it would take over 250 years to fill up the available space in Unicode with ideographs.

 And while the number of unencoded but useful ideographs is larger than originally anticipated, it is also finite and probably smaller